shopwareLabs/shopware6-phpstorm-plugin/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/17632.svg)](https://plugins.jetbrains.com/plugin/17632)

 <!-- Plugin description -->
 Shopware 6 Toolbox is a helper plugin for Shopware 6 development.
-It adds some live templates and scaffolding of common Shopware files
+It adds some live templates and scaffolding of common Shopware files.

+Current features:

+- Lot of live templates for developing.
+Use STRG + J to see all live templates of current scope
+- A config.xml creator
+- A Vue.js Admin component generator
 <!-- Plugin description end -->

 ## Installation